 Once the subdirectories are created, you can create subdirectories referenced from each subdirectory.
 You can create a large number of levels of subdirectories beneath a top-level directory.
 The subdirectories created beneath a directory and the subdirectories within the subdirectories (and so forth) are called collectively a directory tree.
-The base point for normal directory syntax access can be relative to the current position in the directory tree or an absolute reference that explicitly or by default states any higher-level directory reference begins with a directory name; a relative directory reference begins with a hyphen (-) or a period (.).
+The base point for normal directory syntax access can be relative to the current position in the directory tree or an absolute reference that explicitly or by default states any higher-level directories or subdirectories needed to identify the appropriate directory or subdirectory.
+An absolute directory reference begins with a directory name; a relative directory reference begins with a hyphen (-) or a period (.).
 An absolute reference might include the name of the top-level directory and one or more subdirectories.
 A relative directory reference relies on the use of the process-default directory and device, which are set using the DCL command SET DEFAULT.
-Refer to the OpenVMS DCL Dictionary for additional information and examples.
+Refer to the VSI OpenVMS DCL Dictionary for additional information and examples.